JAndraeis53/CryptidHunter/README.md

 The basic structure of this application will revolve around a form.
 Users will fill in a form for their sighting of a creature, publish their post, comment on other users' post, edit personal post, and delete personal post.

 This will be an MVC Webapp using C# and Net Core 3.5, with SQL for the server interactions.
+I am using Github for version control and project tickets.
 I will be using Firebase from Google for authentication.
 Any user can log in with a email and a password or with email: a@a.com and password: 123456

 For my ERD, please refer here: